A Podcast “Someone Lived Here” about Hulda Klager Lilac Gardens

 The members of the Lilac Society put in many hours of hard work hoeing, spraying, weeding and pruning in order to restore the gardens to the condition they enjoyed under Hulda Klager’s care.
 The house was also restored and turned into a museum to honor The Lilac Lady.
 Much of Hulda Klager’s own furniture has been returned, along with other pioneer-era treasures from the Woodland area.

-The woodshed, water tower, and carriage house were restored through another grant-in-aid from Washington State.
-An outdoor gift shop that offers souvenirs and craft items from local artists is open during Lilac Days.
+The woodshed, water tower, and carriage barn (which in 2023 was converted to the history museum) were also restored through another grant-in-aid from Washington State.
+The barn/history museum features a timeline of Hulda’s life and has lots of photos and other exhibits.
 The Lilac Society also revived her annual “Lilac Days” each spring when the lilacs come into bloom, selling lilac plants to visitors just as when Hulda Klager was there.

 About the Hulda Klager Lilac Society